MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-history-and-backwards-navigation.md

 The Windows app provides a consistent back navigation system for traversing the user's navigation history within an app and, depending on the device, from app to app.

-To implement backwards navigation in your app, place a [back button](#back-button) at the top left corner of your app's UI.
-If your app uses the [NavigationView](../controls-and-patterns/navigationview.md) control, then you can use [NavigationView's built-in back button](../controls-and-patterns/navigationview.md#backwards-navigation).
+To implement backwards navigation in your app, place a back button at the top left corner of your app's UI.
 The user expects the back button to navigate to the previous location in the app's navigation history.
 Note that it's up to you to decide which navigation actions to add to the navigation history and how to respond to the back button press.

+For most apps that have multiple pages, we recommend that you use the [NavigationView](../controls-and-patterns/navigationview.md) control to provide the navigation framework for your app.
+It adapts to a variety of screen sizes and supports both _top_ and _left_ navigation styles.
+If your app uses the `NavigationView` control, then you can use [NavigationView's built-in back button](../controls-and-patterns/navigationview.md#backwards-navigation).

+> [!NOTE]
+> The guidelines and examples in this article should be used when you implement navigation without using the `NavigationView` control.
+If you use `NavigationView`, this information provides useful background knowledge, but you should use the specific guidance and examples in the [NavigationView](../controls-and-patterns/navigationview.md) article

 ## Back button